guaaur04/javascript-fundamentals-quiz/README.md

 Hi,

-😁Welcome to my first Javascript Quiz😁
+🌱Welcome to my first Javascript Quiz🌱
 Go back in time with this simple style, and test basic Javascript knowledge.

 **How does the quiz work?**